-KANSAS CITY, Missouri—Claudia Salas and Mina Pena were both educators in South America before they moved to the United States.
+KANSAS CITY, Mo.—Claudia Salas and Mina Pena were both educators in South America before they moved to the United States.

 Seeing Shen Yun Performing Arts in Kansas City, Salas was reminded of some wonderful memories when New York-based Shen Yun traveled to perform in her home country.

 “I saw the show before in South America … in Colombia, which is my country, and it was, of course, a different show because it was three years ago.
 But again, I really enjoyed it here in Kansas City,” she said.

 “I’m so glad that my friends came with me.
 We are all graduates students in the University of Kansas, in the Spanish and Portuguese Department,” she added.

 “I really loved it: the coordination of the movements of the dancers going exactly [in] synchronization with the music and the orchestra,” she said.

 “[T]he aesthetics, the strength and the beauty of the performance and the acting … all of those skills combined together gave me a delightful experience,” she added.

 She also commented on the tremendous energy of the performance.
 “I felt energy … and the ideas, for example, this is the greatness of compassion.”

 Salas added that she was “so proud” of Shen Yun because they always send a message with their show: “I do remember that, when they presented in Colombia three or four years ago, the Chinese Embassy in Colombia didn’t want them to present.”

 Salas was referring to the interference that Shen Yun met with, caused by the Chinese Communist Party trying to pressure Colombian officials to cancel Shen Yun’s performances.